 Hi there!
 I’m Kalina, a second year DPhil in Psychiatry, and I will be one of your three social secretaries this year!
 I’ll be arranging the weekly yoga and pizza nights, so please don’t hesitate to contact me about either of those.
 I hope to help keep the MCR an enjoyable and friendly environment, so please let us know if you have any ideas and we will try our best to help!

 Hey!
-I am a 2nd year Computer Science DPhil and also your Bar Manager.
+I am a 4th year Oncology DPhil and also your Bar Manager.
 This means I am responsible for keeping the MCR Bar adequately stocked and ready for any event that our Social Secretaries and other MCR members might organise.
 You will also see me behind the bar serving people before/after guest night dinners on Fridays.
 Feel free to get in touch if you have any suggestions!

 Hello!
 I am Pri, a third year DPhil in Social Policy.
 As treasurer, I am responsible for the MCR’s financial health.
 This entails managing the MCR finances, in a responsible and accountable manner, and walking the fine line between financial abundance and overindulgence.
 If you want to know more about how we spend the moolah, and/or have any input on how we should actually spend it, find me!
 On Tuesdays and Wednesdays, I can be found in the Dining Hall during Scaf! 😀

 Hi!
-I'm Giedre, 1st year Experimental Psychology DPhil student.
-As Publicity and IT officer, I am mostly responsible for maintaining the MCR webpage.
+I'm Zaki, a first year Medical Sciences DPhil student.
+As Publicity and IT officer, I am responsible for maintaining the MCR webpage, various mailing lists and liaise with the college in IT-related matters.
 So if you want to change anything on the website, advertise your events or just need help with some of the college/MCR computing facilities let me know 🙂

 2017-2018 Luke Chiverton & Eduardo Chazan & Akshay Dalal